 2. Make Life as Easy as Possible

-Buy a slow cooker, freeze meals, have your groceries delivered—whatever it takes to cut down on some of your errands and chores.
+Buy a slow cooker, freeze meals, and/or have your groceries delivered—whatever it takes to cut down on some of your errands and chores.
 After a long day at work and a sleepless night with your baby, the last thing you’ll want to do on Saturday morning is head to the grocery store (unless that’s something that relaxes you!).
 Take help when offered and say yes when your mother-in-law offers to watch the baby for a few hours so you can sleep, clean the house or just have some “you” time.
-Don’t feel bad about letting your husband cook dinner for the second week in a row—if it keeps you sane, it’s worth it!
+Don’t feel bad about letting your husband cook dinner for the second week in a row.
+If it keeps you sane, it’s worth it!

 3. Don’t Forget About You

 In the hustle of returning to work and caring for this new miracle in your life, it’s easy to forget about yourself.
 Remember those self-care techniques you learned while you were pregnant?
 Use them!
-You may not have as much time to yourself as you thought to yourself.
-Anytime you do have, even if that just means time in the shower, you should make the most of it.
+You may not have as much time to yourself as you thought.
+So, anytime you do, even if that just means time in the shower, you should make the most of it.
 Create happy playlists for your ride to work, practice mindfulness on your way home, and remind yourself that you are an amazing, strong woman and an even better mother to your new baby.